stanislaspiron/ansible_cheat-sheet/json_query_keys_to_list.md

-# Add default value in list of dicts
+# Convert keys values in dict to list

 ## Source data
 ```